bircher/php-merge/README.md

 for installation and usage instructions.

-## Difference to ~2.0
+## Difference to ~3.0

-In the ~3.0 version we updated sebastian/diff from "^1.3" to "~2.0|~3.0".
+In the ~4.0 version we switch from `cpliakas/git-wrapper` to `symplify/git-wrapper` since the former is deprecated.
-This update means that the lines contain the end-of-line character.
+This update means that there is no change when only using `PhpMerge\PhpMerge`.
-Consequently, we can treat conflicts at the end of the text the same way git does and we can return the complete line in the merge conflicts.

-If there are no conflicts the behaviour is not changed from ~1.0 and ~2.0.
-Merge conflicts now contain the lines including the \n character.

-The 2.1.0 release also has the updated version of sebastian/diff but retains the 2.0.0 merge and merge conflict behaviour.